wfxr/forgit/README.md

 ## git integration

-You can use forgit as a subcommand of git by making `git-forgit` available in `$PATH`:
+You can use forgit as a sub-command of git by making `git-forgit` available in `$PATH`:

 ```sh
 # after `forgit` was loaded